-In this short film, we see how the popular fish-shaped snack taiyaki are made.
+In this short video, we see how the popular fish-shaped snack taiyaki are made.

 Taiyaki (literally "baked sea bream") are Japanese fish-shaped cakes, made using pancake or waffle batter.

 The most common filling is red bean paste that is made from sweetened azuki beans.
 Other common fillings include custard, chocolate, cheese, and sweet potato.

 VIDEO: Making Taiyaki, Daimaru Department Store

 Taiyaki is believed to have originated in Tokyo in Meiji era, and now can be found all over Japan, especially in food courts of supermarkets and at Japanese festivals (matsuri).